cazyw/toy-robot-simulator/README.md

 ### Commands

-The following commands (case insenistive) are valid:
+The following commands (case insensitive) are valid:

 * `PLACE x, y, DIRECTION` - places the robot on the table. the `x` and `y` coordinates must be between 0 and 4, with (0, 0) being the south-west corner of the table.
 Direction values are `NORTH`, `SOUTH`, `EAST`, `WEST`.
 * `MOVE` - moves the robot one square in the direction it's facing